syncfusion-content/maui-docs/MAUI/Polar-Charts/Tooltip.md

         private void Button_Clicked(object sender, EventArgs e)
         {
-            //pointX - determines the x position of the tooltip, pointY - determines the y position of the tooltip and the bool value determines whether the tooltip should be animated while displaying.
+            //pointX - determines the x position of the tooltip, pointY - determines the y position of the tooltip and the boolean value determines whether the tooltip should be animated while displaying.

             tooltip.Show(pointX, pointY, true);
         }